digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 ArchivesSpace (aka ASpace) is an archival system primarily used throughout the accessioning, arrangement and description of archival collections.
 The data entered into ASpace can be used to produce finding aids in EAD XML format, so they may be viewed on the web.

 Collections, or bodies of work, are called “resources”.
-Within each resource, you will find various levels of hierachy that describe how a particular body of work is arranged, such as series or sub-series, which in ArchivesSpace are known as "archival objects".
+Within each resource, you will find various levels of hierarchy that describe how a particular body of work is arranged, such as series or sub-series, which in ArchivesSpace are known as "archival objects".
 Archival objects can also be rolled up into what are known as "Top containers", which represent the physical containers/boxes that may be requested or circulated in a reading room or other special collection setting.
+So, ArchivesSpace also has a collection management side, as well as places to accession materials, and make connections between archival objects and digital objects.

 -->